-There is a major gap in the design fields involvement with materials and production process.
-One crucial aspect of The Bright Angle is that we design or facilitate design for a specific process specific to that material.
-The method we use in our studio is called slipcasting, which is a technique using mold systems and liquid porcelain to produce ceramic objects.
+One of the methods we use in our studio is called slipcasting, which is a technique using mold systems and liquid porcelain to produce ceramic objects.

 The first step to slipcasting is acknowledging that the object that you are designing will be made with a process where the liquid porcelain has to go in and out of a cavity.
-In your design considerations for a slipcast piece you will be expecting there to be seams where the mold is opened because order to remove the molded object after it is made you will have to disassemble the mold around the object.
+In your design considerations for a slipcast piece, you will be expecting there to be seams where the mold is opened because you will have to disassemble the mold around the object after it is made.

 The second step of the slipcasting process is to make the original model.
 Once the concept and design have been established, that concept will need to be translated into two dimensions.
 Primarily profiles of the piece will be established on paper and in the computer.
-Once you have the two dimensional profile or framework for the piece you can create the item three dimensionally by considering a number of items: how to capture a negative of that positive model and imagining the mold system.
+Once you have the two dimensional profile or framework for the piece, you can create the item three dimensionally by considering how to capture a negative of that positive model and imagining the mold system.

 Step three will be to make models by sculpting in clay, carving out of plaster, 3d printing, using computer aided modeling tools or using found objects.